larsjuhw/OctoPrint-ExtraFileInfo/README.md

 ## Configuration

 I have not yet added a settings menu as I do not know how to.
+Feel free to make a PR that adds a settings menu.
 The settings you want to show are currently defined in [extrafileinfo.js](octoprint_extrafileinfo/static/js/extrafileinfo.js) as such:

 ```javascript
 // Defined as [[key0, key1, ...], [unit1, unit2, ...]]